karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 - A client can also call the ``Watch`` method to perform a streaming health-check.
 The server will immediately send back a message indicating the current serving status.
 It will then subsequently send a new message whenever the service's serving status changes.

-We could implement the healthchecking proto definition by ourselves but it also exists the ``Grpc.HealthCheck`` NuGet package that does some heavy lifting for us.
+We could implement the healthchecking proto definition by ourselves, but it also exists the ``Grpc.HealthCheck`` NuGet package that does some heavy lifting for us.
 This nuget package contains a implementation of the ``Check`` and ``Watch`` methods and also contains the definitions used to send a request and reply to the healthcheck service.

-If you want you could use directly the package, but in .NET Core we have a rich offering of healthcheck implementations (https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) that uses the ``AspNetCore.Diagnostics.HealthChecks``  NuGet and I want to keep using them.
+We could install and start using the package directly, but in .NET Core we have a rich offering of healthcheck implementations (https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) that uses the ``AspNetCore.Diagnostics.HealthChecks``  NuGet as a base and I want to keep using them.

-To use the ``AspNetCore.Diagnostics.HealthChecks`` in combination with the ``Grpc.HealthCheck`` package you have to reimplement the healthchecking service by yourself.
+To use the ``AspNetCore.Diagnostics.HealthChecks`` in combination with the ``Grpc.HealthCheck`` package you have to override the gRPC healthchecking service that the ``Grpc.HealthCheck`` NuGet offers.
-If you take a look at the implementation of the ``Check`` method in the ``Grpc.Healthcheck`` package, you'll see that the method can be override
+If you take a look at the implementation of the ``Check`` method in the ``Grpc.Healthcheck`` package, you'll see that the method can be overriden

 ```csharp
 /// <summary>